Climate & Sustainability Scholars Program

 The program is available during your junior and senior year to ensure students have enough coursework before they embark on it; students will dive into quantitative methods, so having background knowledge is important to your success in the program.

-Any MIT undergraduate, entering their junior or senior year, who is interested in and has some coursework and experience in climate and sustainability would likely be an excellent fit!
+Any MIT undergraduate, entering their junior or senior year, who is interested in research and climate and sustainability would likely be an excellent fit!

 Yes, Climate & Sustainability Scholars can engage in UROPs that involve MCSC member companies.
 The MCSC’s focus areas were established directly with the member companies, so there are many avenues and directions a student can take and still have the opportunity to partner with a company.